 Development Services

-This permit is required for any work or privately owned encroachments proposed in the public right-of-way (ROW) or for the installation of any public improvements in the ROW.
-Projects that require a ROW permit include dry utilities, private utilities, curbs, gutters, sidewalks, sidewalk cafes.
+This permit is required for any work or privately owned encroachments proposed in the public right of way (ROW) or for installing public improvements in the ROW.
+Projects that require a ROW permit include dry utilities, private utilities, curbs, gutters, sidewalks and sidewalk cafes.
 The approval of any work or privately owned encroachments proposed in the ROW will be subject to the satisfaction of the City Engineer, as considered in the permit reviews of the required ROW application/plans.
 For more information, please refer to San Diego Municipal Code Chapter 12, Article 9, Division 7 (Right-of-Way Permits)

 The City offers three categories for a ROW Permit based on the scope of work: